Developing Approaches for Closing the Feedback Loop for Meaningful Public Participation

 What are important considerations prior to initiating the activity?

-• Build on established trust: Working in countries where there is established trust in working with parliament would be an advantage for existing parliamentary or electoral project or any other intervention as there would be a rapport built with parliamentary staff to ease the access to parliament for new programming.
+• Build on established trust: Working in countries where there is established trust in working with parliament would be an advantage for an existing parliamentary or electoral project or any other intervention because rapport would be built with parliamentary staff to ease access to parliament for new programming.

-• Integrate a piloting phase: It is important to integrate a piloting phase and allow for the revisiting of the approach and flexibility to adapt.
+• Integrate a piloting phase: It is important to integrate a piloting phase and allow for revisiting the approach and the flexibility to adapt.
 Consider employing different entry points depending on the context.

 2.